A Conversation with State Attorneys General Webcast | Wednesday, April 18, 2:00 PM (ET)

 Join Doug Gansler, Attorney General of Maryland and incoming president of the National Association of Attorneys General (NAAG), for the next installment of “A Conversation with State Attorneys General,” Dickstein Shapiro’s ongoing webcast series.
 State AG Practice Partner Divonne Smoyer will interview AG Gansler about his role and priorities as Maryland’s chief legal officer.
 AG Gansler will also answer questions from the audience.
 Please click here to register for this complimentary program.

-Massachusetts AG Settles Hazardous Cleanup Funds Fraud Allegations with Sunoco
+Massachusetts AG Settles Fraud Allegations with Medical Testing Company

-- Massachusetts AG Martha Coakley announced a settlement with Sunoco to resolve allegations that the company falsely sought payment from a state fund for hazardous waste clean-up.
+- Massachusetts AG Martha Coakley announced a settlement with Calloway Laboratories to settle allegations that the company defrauded Medicaid regarding testing at homes for recovering drug addicts.

 - The company will pay $20 million to resolve allegations that it established straw companies to funnel bribes to managers of homes for recovering drug addicts to entice those managers to require unnecessary urine testing, for which the company billed Medicaid.

 Massachusetts AG Appeals NRC Decision to Proceed with Hearings to Extend Pilgrim License

 - Massachusetts AG Martha Coakley is appealing the Nuclear Regulatory Commission’s (NRC) decision to proceed with hearings to grant a 20-year license extension to the Pilgrim Nuclear Power Plant in Massachusetts.

 - AG Coakley has opposed the relicensing since 2006 and more recently has argued that the 2011 disaster at Japan’s Fukushima Daiichi power plant demonstrates the need for additional review before the Pilgrim plant can be relicensed, a position rejected by the NRC.